who we are

 To provide short-term individual support to registrants involved in the FtP process.

-This, then, helps to enable the best possible result for patients, for the health service, and for individual registrants.
+This enables the best possible result for patients, the health service, and for individual registrants.

-To work, in the long-term, to improve the whole process so that there is less need for our individual support.
+To work to improve the FtP process so that there is less need for our individual support.

 Why do we need to do this?